brionnafranklin/brionnafranklin.github.io/index.md

 ## Tower Defence

 ![Tower Defence Screenshot](https://github.com/brionnafranklin/brionnafranklin.github.io/blob/master/TowerDefenceScreencap.png?raw=true)
 Tower Defence is a top-down arcade style shooter game where the player must defend the tower from incoming waves of enemies.
-This game was created in unity 3D with a team of 4 artists and 2 programmers.
+This game was created in Unity with a team of 4 artists and 2 programmers.
 My primary roles UI, enemy AI, and several other miscellaneous task.

 [Tower Defence Itch.io Link](https://gutstowerdefence.itch.io/tower-defence)